Fundamental Analysis Guides

 The Formula for Debt to EBITDA Ratio

-The Debt to EBITDA Ratio is calculated by dividing a company’s total debt by its earnings before interest, taxes, depreciation, and amortization (EBITDA).
+The Debt-to-EBITDA Ratio is calculated by dividing a company’s total debt by its earnings before interest, taxes, depreciation, and amortization (EBITDA).
 It measures the company’s ability to pay off its incurred debt.

 Formula: